nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :computer: **Keyboard shortcut**:<br>

-As an alternate means to typing the full command, we provide a popup form to edit a recipe!
+As an alternative to typing the full command, we provide a popup form to edit a recipe!
-While the recipe to that you want to edit is being selected, simply press <kbd>F</kbd> to display the popup form for that particular recipe!
+While the recipe you want to edit is being selected, simply press <kbd>F</kbd> to display the popup form for that particular recipe!

 <!-- have to do this nonsense bc markdown wouldnt render the whitespace properly -->
 <img style="margin-top:20px" src="images/EditForm.png" width="1100"/>